-From the bedrooms and dining room, visitors can see the piste, tobogganing track, chair lifts and even the gaggle of penguins flown in to live in the giant 22,500-square-meter fridge.
+From the bedrooms and dining room, visitors can see the piste, tobogganing track, chair lifts and even a gaggle of penguins flown in to live in the 22,500-square-meter fridge.

 Amwaj Rotana Jumeirah Beach

-Though in the mid-price range, you still get five-star accommodation at the Amwaj Rotana.
+Though in the moderate range, you still get five-star accommodation at the Amwaj Rotana.

 For half the price of the luxury resorts you get a room on JBR Walk, the area where locals show off their souped-up Jeeps and million-dollar Ferraris.